dipsankadariya/Build-LLMs-From-Scratch/README.md

 Each folder in this repository corresponds to different parts of the implementation, containing the main code files for the respective chapters.

-Through this journey, I implemented every major component of a modern decoder-only transformer using only PyTorch, gaining a deep understanding of how large language models process text, learn from data, and generate coherent responses.
-This repository serves as both a learning resource and a complete reference implementation of an LLM built from first principles.

 ## 🚀 Topics Implemented from Scratch